10 Reasons To Consider A Career In Logistics & Supply Chain Management

 Although steady employment and high pay entice many individuals to find careers in supply chain management, most choose to remain in the field because they find their work rewarding and impactful.
 In a 2017 report compiled by supply chain management research association APICS, millennials see supply chain management as an opportunity for growth.
 These surveyed upbeat employees believe in their ability to make a difference in this field while it will provide personal growth and development.
 In the end, the prospect for a deeply rewarding career should be any prospective logistician's chief reason for pursuing a career in supply chain management.

 Interested in a career in supply chain management?
-Take the next step by earning your BSBA — Operations and Supply Chain Management degree, MBA-Operations and Supply Chain Management or a micro-certificate in foundational operations & supply chain management from JWU.
-For more information, complete the Request Info form or call 855-JWU-1881.
+Take the next step by earning your BSBA — Operations & Supply Chain Management degree or MBA in Operations & Supply Chain Management from JWU.
+For more information, complete the Request Info form, email cps@[email protected] or call 855-JWU-1881.